IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 Persistent Identifiers and Publishing Datasets
 ++++++++++++++++++++++++++++++++++++++++++++++

 Persistent identifiers are a required and integral part of the Dataverse platform.
 They provide a URL that is guaranteed to resolve to the datasets they represent.
-Dataverse currently supports creating identifiers using DOI and additionally displaying identifiers created using HDL.
+Dataverse currently supports creating identifiers using DOI and HDL.
 By default and for testing convenience, the installer configures a temporary DOI test namespace through EZID.
 This is sufficient to create and publish datasets but they are not citable nor guaranteed to be preserved.
-To properly configure persistent identifiers for a production installation, an account and associated namespace must be acquired for a fee from one of two DOI providers: EZID (http://ezid.cdlib.org)  or DataCite (https://www.datacite.org).
-Once account credentials and DOI namespace have been acquired, please complete the following identifier configuration parameters:
+To properly configure persistent identifiers for a production installation, an account and associated namespace must be acquired for a fee from a DOI or HDL provider: EZID (http://ezid.cdlib.org), DataCite (https://www.datacite.org) (https://www.handle.net).
+Once account credentials and namespace have been acquired, please complete the following identifier configuration parameters:

-JVM Options: :ref:`doi.baseurlstring`, :ref:`doi.username`, :ref:`doi.password`
+JVM Options: :ref:`doi.baseurlstring`, :ref:`doi.username`, :ref:`doi.password`, :ref:`dataverse.handlenet.admcredfile`, :ref:`dataverse.handlenet.admprivphrase`

 Database Settings: :ref:`:DoiProvider`, :ref:`:Protocol`, :ref:`:Authority`, :ref:`:DoiSeparator`